The eight 'p' philosophy for effective school-family partnerships

 7. Program monitoring

-Building relationships between schools and families is an ongoing process that requires continual attention and shared responsibility to be most effective.
-In addition to the program monitoring highlighted above, the attitudes and atmosphere in the school should be continually evaluated to determine if it’s welcoming and supportive of partnerships between families and schools.
+Building relationships between schools and families is an ongoing process.
+It requires continual attention and shared responsibility to be most effective.
+Besides monitoring your program, you should evaluate attitudes and atmosphere in your school.
+Make sure your school welcomes and supports partnerships between families and schools!